 The Johns Hopkins medical facilities are the second largest employer in Maryland with over 20,000 employees (the University employs another 27,000 people).
-The Hopkins has 1,051 beds and over 1,710 full-time physicians on staff.
+The Johns Hopkins Hospital in Baltimore is massive with over 1,000 beds and over 1,710 full-time physicians on staff.
 It handles over 114,000 patient admissions every year.
-It brings in an astounding $7 billion a year in revenues.
+It brings in an astounding $7.7 billion a year in revenues.

 We've heard some plaintiffs' lawyers suggest that there are two Johns Hopkins: one for the world and one for the residents of the City of Baltimore.
-We really necessarily subscribe to that theory and it would not matter if we did.
-Either way, while this is a great health care provider with great doctors, it is a big facility and serious mistakes happen there that should not happen.The Johns Hopkins Group
+No matter how you look at it, while this is an excellent health care provider with great doctors, it is a big facility, and dangerous mistakes happen there that should not occur.

-Johns Hopkins has been successful at acquiring and assimilating other institutions, and it is spreading throughout Maryland.
+Johns Hopkins has been successfully acquiring and assimilating other medical institutions, and it is spreading throughout Maryland.
 The following hospitals are part of Johns Hopkins Medicine:

 - Johns Hopkins Hospital (Baltimore, Maryland)

 - Johns Hopkins Bayview Medical Center (Baltimore, Maryland)

 - All Children's Hospital (St. Petersburg, Florida)

 So if you sue one of these hospitals, you are essentially suing Johns Hopkins.Where To File Johns Hopkins Hospital Medical Malpractice Lawsuits